 to be destroyed before venturing further.

-- Fletcher detaches the Crace cruiser force to attack the Japanese
+- Fletcher sends the Crace cruiser force to attack the Japanese

-convoy, while Yorktown and Lexington turn back to continue to seek the
+convoy, while Yorktown and Lexington continue to seek the

-- That evening, aircrews encounter each other with the loss of nine Japanese bombers.
+- Aircrews encounter each other with the loss of nine Jap planes.

 deck out of action.
 Zuikaku was not found as she hid in a rain squall.

-She landed the remaining Japanese planes from both Japanese carriers.
+She landed the remaining Japanese planes and both Japanese carriers